Safety Management Program Guidelines for Department Safety Coordinators (DSCs)

 UC Davis Policy and Procedure 290-15 outlines the UC Davis Safety Management Program and defines the responsibilities for this program.
 Some of the basic responsibilities of the Department Safety Coordinator are also defined in this P&P, however departments may further define expectations and/or specific responsibilities.

 Illness and Injury Prevention Program (IIPP): Under University Policy (UCD Policy & Procedure Manual Section 290-15: Safety Management Program) and California Code of Regulations (8 CCR, Section 3203), department chairs are responsible for the implementation and maintenance of the Injury and Illness Prevention Program (IIPP).
 The Department Chair may delegate and/or ask the DSC to assist in completion and implementation of the IIPP.
-This plan defines all of the key elements of a department’s safety program that are required by law.
+This program defines all of the key elements of a department’s safety program that are required by law.
 The IIPP is the first document that a Cal-OSHA inspector will review when visiting a department.
 EH&S provides a basic IIPP template on our web site that each department must individualize depending on the work activities and hazards present in their department.
 The IIPP is a “living document” that must be updated as the work activities and hazards in the department change.
 Annual training on the provisions of the IIPP must be provided and documented for all department employees.

 Emergency Action & Evacuation Plan: Each employer is required by law to train workers on emergency evacuation procedures on an annual basis and post maps of evacuation routes and emergency equipment locations within their building.
 This training must be documented as part of the department’s Injury and Illness Prevention Program.
 DSCs often play a key role in the development of this plan and/or the annual training.